 What about mineral waters?
 According to what Dr. Reams taught, mineral waters are the poorest and least beneficial to healthy body chemistry.
 This is because the mineral being carried in the mineral water molecule blocks the molecule from acting as distilled water molecules described above.
 Likewise, various tap and well waters also act like mineral waters as far as the body is concerned.
 The minerals they carry, even though less than that in so-called mineral water, interferes with the water molecules ability to act as an energy storage and carrying system.
 Some have likened drinking mineral, tap and well water to washing dishes in dirty water.

 As for reverse osmosis water, it may be a fairly pure water, depending on how the exchange filters are working, but it has not gone through the heating, vaporization and condensation process as steam distilled water and therefore its electromagnetic memory has not been erased.
-RO water does not posses the high-energy potential of distilled water.
+RO water does not posses the high-energy carrying potential of distilled water.
 In other words, it too cannot function as perfectly as distilled water for carrying and dispersing the electromagnetic mineral energy throughout the body’s organs and tissues to satisfy the body’s biochemical needs and requirements.

 INTERESTING WATER FACTS:

 - In 37% of Americans, the thirst mechanism is so weak that is it often mistaken for hunger.

 - Even MILD dehydration will slow down one’s metabolism as much as 3%.

 - One glass of water will shut down midnight hunger pangs for almost 100% of the dieters studied at the U-Wash.

 - Research reveals the lack of water as the #1 trigger of daytime fatigue.

 - Preliminary research indicates that proper water consumption each day could significantly ease back and joint paint for up to 80% of suffers.